 - Based on the assessments of this Strategic Vision Plan process, the message of Southeast Tech's student and community benefit could be more strongly and convincingly articulated. - While a full strategic marketing development process is likely not necessary, it would still benefit the Institute to conduct targeted stakeholder outreach to inform a refreshed promotional message and campaign.
 The efficacy of media utilized for the existing campaign should be assessed as part of this stakeholder engagement process.
-Existing and proposed advisory committees and task forces proposed in this Vision Plan should also be leveraged in the research process. - As part of the refreshing of Southeast Tech's marketing programs, its Tech Ed Works for Me campaign with Forward Sioux Falls should also be assessed and optimized. - Ultimately, research and communications will inform the development of Southeast Tech's new promotional campaign and multi-media platforms leveraged to disseminate the message.
+Existing and proposed advisory committees and task forces proposed in this Vision Plan should also be leveraged in the research process.
+Based on stakeholder feedback, Southeast Tech could consider focusing a promotional message on a particular niche that most powerfully communicates the Institute's purpose and capacity.
+This message could then be customized as necessary for particular audiences and constituency groups. - As part of the refreshing of Southeast Tech's marketing programs, its Tech Ed Works for Me campaign with Forward Sioux Falls should also be assessed and optimized. - A key resource to inform and activate Southeast Tech's marketing campaign is the Institute's faculty.
+The most impactful role for instructors in determining messaging, markets, and "influencers" to leverage in communicating the value of Southeast Tech programs should be assessed and incorporated into campaign design and implementation.
+Staff should work with faculty consistently to ensure they understand their roles, are effectively supported, and can serve as partners to optimize campaign efficacy based on results of marketing efforts.